Nations League: The back-door route to Euro 2020?

 The actual qualification process for Euro 2020 has been simplified, with the top two nations in the 10 groups claiming a place in the finals.

-The seedings will be determined by how teams performed in the preceding Nations League and the 10 fixtures will be wedged into a eight-month window from March-November 2019.
+The seedings will be determined by how teams performed in the preceding Nations League and the 10 fixtures will be wedged into an eight-month window from March-November 2019.
 So far, so familiar.

 However, that leaves four places at the finals - which will be held in 12 host cities around the continent - still to be filled, which is where the fun starts.